doctrine/dbal/docs/en/reference/transactions.rst

 In order to handle errors related to deadlocks or lock wait timeouts, you can use Doctrine built-in transaction exceptions.
-All transaction exceptions have a marker interface: ``Doctrine/DBAL/Exception/RetryableException``.
+All transaction exceptions where retrying makes sense have a marker interface: ``Doctrine\DBAL\Exception\RetryableException``.
 A practical example is as follows:

 ::